-- If you are unfamiliar with your evacuation route(s), refer to your department's Fire Safety Evacuation Plan (FSEP) or if still in use the Emergency Evacuation and Operations Plan (EEOP) or contact your evacuation warden or evacuation director.
+- If you are unfamiliar with your evacuation route(s), refer to your department's Fire Safety Evacuation Plan (FSEP) or contact your evacuation warden or evacuation director.
 For further information on evacuation routes from your building, contact EH&S at 206.685.
 0341. - Post a lab floor plan near laboratory exits that shows exit routes. - Do not leave the building until the tremors have stopped.